MotohisaFukuda/CROP/README.md

 # Central object segmentation by deep learning for fruits and other roundish objects
 We present **CROP(Central Roundish Object Painter)**, which identifies and paints the object at the center of an RGB image.
 Primarily **CROP** works for roundish fruits in various illumination conditions, but surprisingly, it could also deal with images of other organic or inorganic materials, or ones by optical and electron microscopes, although **CROP** was trained solely by 172 images of fruits.
 The method involves image segmentation by deep learning, and the architecture of the neural network is a deeper version of the original **U-Net**.

-To get the idea, see Section 2.2 and 2.3, and to know about processing time series photos see Section 3.3 of arXiv:2008.01251 [cs.CV]:
+arXiv:2008.01251 [cs.CV]:
 [PDF](https://arxiv.org/pdf/2008.01251.pdf), or [Abstract](http://arxiv.org/abs/2008.01251).

+In this project, we developped a non-contact method of measuring the relative size of the central roundish objects in images by counting the corresponding pixels and identifying the centrer of mass.
+Applying this method to images taken by fixed cameras, one can obtain time series data on the growth process of various fruits.

 ## Works for various fruits.
 <img src="/images/murayama35a.png" width="33%" /><img src="/images/murayama21a.png" width="33%" /><img src="/images/murayama45.png" width="33%"/>